For Colorado Residents with Disabilities

 Please complete and submit the application listed above for the Lifetime Fishing License as eligibility requirements may have changed between the two programs since you were approved for the Columbine Parks Pass.
 If you were approved for the Columbine Parks Pass from November 2019 - Present, you do not need to reapply.

-Are totally and permanently disabled youth eligible for the Lifetime Fishing License?
+Are youth with total and permanent disabilities eligible for the Lifetime Fishing License?

 Yes.
 Youth who meet all of the qualifications for the program are eligible to apply.
 However, youth are not required to hold a fishing license until they are 16 to fish in Colorado.